anvilgeorge/anti-scraping-tool/README.md

 Tools to prevent web scraping

-The tools first identify the ip address of the party you would like to ban. ie. an ip address that is making a significant number of requests.
+The tools first identify the ip address of the party you would like to ban. ie. an ip address that is making a significant number of web requests.
 It then provides all of the ip addressess associated with the that party.
 Those addresses are then added to the packet filters and blocked.

 This is not meant to be a plug and play tool.
 You will need to adapt it for your environment.